RonaldDPace/IT1025/Lab2/README.md

 as C C++ they convert the language to binary using a compiler with flags and symbols then a linker/loader software copies the program from HD to memory then starts the program.

 ### Career Exploration

+The Bureau of Labor Statistics report on Information Security Analyst shows as of 2018:
+Median Pay - 98k yr
+Entry Education - Bachelor's degree
+Work Experience in a related field - less than 5 years On-the-job Training - none
+Number of jobs in 2016 - 100,000
+Job Outlook,2016-26 - 28%
+Employment Change, 2016-26 - 28,500
 ##### College Central

 In my exploration of this resource,(College Central) it offers great support to attain gainful employment( resumes,internships,career portfolios,learnings,job posting,and more..).